-Some Best Practices of Gutter Cleaning
+Best Practices for Gutter Cleaning

-Here we’ll teach you how to properly remove debris from your gutter and prevent future clogs and issues.
+Here, we’ll teach you how to properly remove debris from your gutter and prevent future clogs and issues.

-- Inspect for leaks and other problems – Checking your gutters regularly for any damage they may have sustained is a great way to stay on top of repairs, this includes sealing any leaks or holes in the seams and joints.
+- Inspect for leaks and other problems – Checking your gutters regularly for any damage they may have sustained is a great way to stay on top of repairs; this includes sealing any leaks or holes in the seams and joints.

 If You’re Comfortable Using A Ladder…

-Always have a spotter!
+Always have a Spotter!

 Of course, make sure your ladder is placed on level ground and doesn’t shake from side to side as you climb.
-Once you’re positioned with an aerial view of your gutter, begin clearing out any leaves, rocks, or roof shingles that pose a clog threat.
-Most items can simply be removed by hand, though you may need a small scoop to help with dirt clods.
+Once you’re positioned with an aerial view of your gutter, begin clearing any leaves, rocks, or roof shingles that pose a clog threat.
+Most items can be removed by hand, though you may need a small scoop to help with dirt clods.

 Once your gutters are free of large debris, retrieve your hose.
 Place your thumb over the hose to create some pressure and spray in each direction.
 Pay attention to places where water pools inside your gutter.
-If the water isn’t flowing downward toward your downspout(s) your gutter may be sagging.
+If the water isn’t flowing downward toward your downspout(s), your gutter may be sagging.
+If your gutter is sagging, identify the place that needs lifting, secure it to your home, and place a supportive bracket.

 If you’re NOT comfortable using a ladder…